wangrx33/PsychBench/README.md

 # PsychBench
-Data from three clinical center can be found from /data.
+Data of PsychBench can be found at huggingface: BMEr-ATP/PsychBench.

 All data will be released progressively.